federicomor/tdemerger/README_en.md

 That is, the script creates a single pdf which, thanks to LaTex, is divided into chapters (with clickable links) which correspond to the individual initial pdfs.
 So you have everything in one sorted file and avoid having to jump between too many different files.

-TThe pdfs may already be present in the folder where you leave the script, otherwise you can also provide the link of the site where they are located and the script will download them by itself.
+The pdfs may already be present in the folder where you leave the script, otherwise you can also provide the link of the site where they are located and the script will try to download them by itself.

 Once launched, the script will ask you:
 1. file name